awestover/thoughts/content/0stack/superposition.md

 #technical

 # SAEs
 Now I'm going to take a look at another seminal paper -- about SAEs. https://transformer-circuits.pub/2023/monosemantic-features/index.html

 Features split when you let more of them exist.
+(although we don't know how to make this happen hierarchically yet)